zijunjkl/NeurIPS2020/README.md

-# Knowledge augmented deep models for joint facial expression and action units recogtion
+# Knowledge Augmented Deep Neural Networks for Joint Facial Expression and Action Units Recognition
-> To appear in NeurIPS 2020
+> To be appear in NeurIPS 2020

 ![](Overview.png)